gavinying/modpoll/docs/configure.rst

    :linenos:

-Example 1: Modbus TCP Device Simulator (modsim device)
+Example 1: Modsim device (Modbus TCP device)
 --------------------------------------------------------

 This online Modbus TCP device simulator is designed for user to quickly test the modpoll functions.